FoghornTherapeutics/FHT-nIDR/README.md

 When comparing the [Differential Peak Area (DPA) ](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline/blob/main/README.md#2-differential-peak-area-dpa) using the regular narrowPeak IDR (rIDR) and our method nIDR, the DPA logFC are overall well correlated.
 This scatter plot compares the rIDR on the x-axis and the nIDR on the y-axis for each contrast (DMSO vs treatment) at 24h and 72h.
 The points on the x-axis or on the y-axis are ??
 XXXXXXXXXXXXXXXX

+Finally, we compare the overlap of peaks between the nIDR and the individual samples for the replicates at 24h.
+The first one is for DMSO and the second is for treatment.
+Most of the peaks are ??
+XXXXXXXXXXXXXXXX.
+The second row compares the  nIDR and each of the pairwise regular IDR narrowPeak.
+Less that half of the peaks added in nDR are not part of the pairwise rIDR narrowPeak.

+the Ven Diagram

+when looking at the overlap of peaks for te first contrast (24h) , we can see that less that half of the peaks added in nIDR are not part of the pairwise IDR narrowPeak.

+When comparing the nIDR for DMSO at 24h with all the indic=vidual samples

 add NS-22.0044:
 - nIDR ECDF
 - normal IDR png
 - scatter plot of logFC
+- Ven diagram